guybedford/es-module-lexer/README.md

 Outputs the list of exports and locations of import specifiers, including dynamic import and import meta handling.

-A very small single JS file (4KiB gzipped) that includes inlined Web Assembly for very fast source analysis of ECMAScript syntax only.
+A very small single JS file (4KiB gzipped) that includes inlined Web Assembly for very fast source analysis of ECMAScript module syntax only.

 For an example of the performance, Angular 1 (720KiB) is fully parsed in 5ms, in comparison to the fastest JS parser, Acorn which takes over 100ms.